 Disability Claims Process

 Most Social Security applications are processed through a local SSA office.
 An attorney with disability claims experience or a Social Security claims representative can help you prepare your application and file it for you.
 Payment for disability representation is limited by law—no more than 25% of any retroactive SSI or SSDI payments you receive when you are awarded disability, but no more than $6,000—whichever is the lesser amount.
-Many professionals will agree to only get paid if you win your case.
+Many professionals will agree to be paid only if you win your case.

 Typically, it will take three to five months to get a decision on your application.
 If approved, the SSA will begin paying benefits immediately.
-Both SSI and SSDI applicants may receive back pay or retroactive benefits based on when the claim was filed, and the date established as the onset of your disability.
+Both SSI and SSDI applicants may receive back pay or retroactive benefits based on when the claim was filed, and the date established as the onset of their disability.

 Appealing Your Denied Claim

 The majority of claims are denied, and most people file an appeal.
 You may file an appeal and have a hearing before an administrative judge.
-Many people whose applications were denied are often awarded benefits by these judges.
+Many people whose applications were rejected are often awarded benefits by these judges.
 You might wish to consult a Social Security disability benefits attorney or other professional to guide you through the complex hearings and appeals process.
 It usually takes about 22 months from the time you apply for benefits until you get a hearing.

 SSA has important information about appealing decisions on your disability claim or the amount of your payment at Understanding the SSI Appeals Process and SSA Disability Appeal.